SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <p>This integration of the Loading Function ensures that it is not just a theoretical concept but a practical tool driving better patient care and resource management in line with the Airport Management framework.</p>

-Question to answer: What about the ED in all of this?
-This is where the Backend of the Loading function comes in use for the Hospital and the ambulances where they can be re-driected to the the most optimal site before they arrive at one.
-If in a situation where the patient is being brought in through other modes (not through an ambulance essentially) they will allowed to pass through for their treatment first.

 ### Data Collection & Structuring
 ### PHS Web App: Streamlined Patient Registration and Appointment Management